-In accordance with its Charter, the Remuneration and Nomination Committee is responsible for ensuring that the Company's executive remuneration policies, practices and procedures are:
+The Board is responsible for ensuring that the Company's executive remuneration policies, practices and procedures are:

-- (a) aligned with the Company's overall business objectives and market practice; - (b) motivate executives to pursue the Company's long-term growth; - (c) demonstrate a clear relationship between the Company's performance and performance of executives; and - (d) align the interests of executives with the creation of value for Shareholders.
+- a) aligned with the Company's overall business objectives and market practice; - b) motivate executives to pursue the Company's long-term growth; - c) demonstrate a clear relationship between the Company's performance and performance of executives; and - d) align the interests of executives with the creation of value for Shareholders.

-The number of times that the Remuneration and Nomination Committee met throughout the reporting period and the individual attendances of the members at those meetings are disclosed in the Directors' Report section of the 2017 Annual Report which is available on the Company's website.
+The number of times that the Board met throughout the reporting period and the individual attendances of the members at those meetings are disclosed in the Directors' Report section of the 2019 Annual Report which is available on the Company's website.